danielquinn/factory_boy/README.rst

 Issues should be opened through `GitHub Issues <https://github.com/FactoryBoy/factory_boy/issues/>`_; whenever possible, a pull request should be included.
 Questions and suggestions are welcome on the `mailing-list <mailto:factoryboy@googlegroups.com>`_.

-All pull request should pass the test suite, which can be launched simply with:
+All pull requests should pass the test suite, which can be launched simply with:

 .. code-block:: sh